Time icon

 • Signatures: Obtain signatures from the employee and a Human Resources team member.

-Add a cell phone stipend to your Remote Work Account with Benepass
+How to add this policy to your Remote Work Account with Benepass

-With Benepass, you can offer a cell phone allowance as part of your work from home stipend or lifestyle spending account, enabling your employees to use their benefit funds for their phone plans or any other perk that suits them.
+With Benepass, you can offer a cell phone allowance as part of your work-from-home stipend or Lifestyle Spending Account, enabling your employees to use their benefit funds for their phone plans or any other perk that suits them.
 Here's how it works:

 1. Design your perks program by setting the amount and eligible spend categories.